cbfrance/christopherbfrance.com/source/2007-01-07-the-linux-desktop-in-2007.html.markdown

 <blockquote class="large">When you think of Windows server, you think of rebooting the server, of always having to apply security patches.
 You think of viruses ...
 Linux and Solaris prove to be a lot less headaches than any other platform. <span class="attribution">Amy Niersbach, Chicago geek-honcho</span></blockquote>

-Of course, it is a bunch of elitist BS to pretend that the only reason people don't "get" desktop Linux is because they are just ignorant -- Linux is hard.
+Of course, it is a bunch of elitist BS to pretend that the only reason people don't "get" desktop Linux is because they are just ignorant &mdash; Linux is hard.
 Switching is hard-ish.

-These governments are not doing something that is totally obvious -- they are, but contrast, pioneers, and they are taking no small risk in putting Linux desktops in front of their municipal employees.
+These governments are not doing something that is totally obvious &mdash; they are, but contrast, pioneers, and they are taking no small risk in putting Linux desktops in front of their municipal employees.
 I mean, really, I just can't see *my* Dad using ifconfig to fiddle with his network settings.
 Only recently has Linux distributions emerged that I would consider suggesting to my family, much less my family's coworkers.

 (By contrast, of course, Linux as a *server* platform has had success for so long, and open source software is <a href="http://news.netcraft.com/">clearly dominant</a> on the server.)